Rescue teams scan mountains for missing after Italian glacier collapse | Science-Environment

 "Today Italy weeps for these victims," Draghi said during a visit to meet rescue teams.
 "But the government must think about what has happened and take steps to ensure that what happened is unlikely to do so again or can even be avoided," he added.

 Seven people were killed and two of the eight people injured were in a serious condition, said Maurizio Fugatti, president of the Trento region.
-An Austrian and three people from the Czech Republic were among the 14 people unaccounted for.
+Three people from the Czech Republic were among those unaccounted for.
+An Austrian tourist who was earlier reported missing has now been traced, the local authorities said.

 "This is the first such accident in the history of the mountain," said Gino Comelli, who was helping to coordinate rescue efforts.
 The peak was too unstable for rescuers to try to approach on foot, Comelli said, adding that recent hot weather had been a factor in the collapse.